Policies and procedures for the Civil Engineering Doctoral Program

 Administering the GQE

 The GQE must be administered by at least three members of the university faculty (members of the Academic Council).
 At least one member must be from the Department of Civil and Environmental Engineering.
-When the primary advisor is not a member of the CEE faculty (CEE-Academic Council), the committee will consist of four examiners, with two members from the CEE department.
+When the primary advisor is not a member of the CEE faculty (CEE-Academic Council), there must be a CEE faculty (CEE-Academic Council) co-adviser, and the committee will consist of four examiners, with a minimum of two members who are Academic Council in the CEE department.
 On occasion, the department may approve permission for appointment of one of the three members who is not on the Academic Council if that person is particularly well qualified to consult on the dissertation topic.
 Approval is requested on the Petition for Non-Academic Council Doctoral Committee Members form.
 The reader must have a PhD or foreign equivalent.
 Guidelines for committee members requiring a CV are listed at the top of the reading committee form.
 Petitions are not required for former Stanford Academic Council members.
 The examiners will seek to ascertain that: